tpm2-software/tpm2-tools/man/tpm2_unseal.1.md

 **NOTE**: The **--set-list** and **--pcr-input-file** options should only be used for simple PCR authentication policies.
-For more complex policies the tools should be ran in an execution environment that keeps the session context alive and pass that session using the **--input-session-handle** option.
+For more complex policies the tools should be run in an execution environment that keeps the session context alive and pass that session using the **--input-session-handle** option.

 # OPTIONS